sal55/langs/compilem.md

 There is an algorithm for module imports, which looks in a linear set of locations.
 No file paths are involved, and there is no concept of a 'current' include file, so is straightforward.

+In the case of a rarer textual include which does uses paths, the path does not form a new source file context, so the scope for searches does not change.

 ### Struct and Array Initialiser Shapes

 These have to strictly follow the type structure.
 No exceptions.